 Common Easter Foods: Some holiday foods can cause serious stomach upset or pancreatitis.
 Ham, for instance, is very dangerous for cats and dogs.
 In addition to being high in fat, ham is also very salty.
 Pets will climb counters and get into the trash for a taste of that rich holiday meal.
 Be sure to freeze the carcass, including the bones, and avoid leaving ham sitting on a counter where your pets may be able to reach it.
 In addition, ham and other meats may come packaged with string wrapped around them.
 When you remove the string, tie it up in a plastic bag and dispose of it outside in the trash can immediately.
 Pets may swallow the tasty packaging, which can be disastrous.
 Never give your pets alcoholic beverages or table scraps of any kind.
 Instead, give them their regular food, treats, and lots of love.
 Never give your pet leftover bones from meals you are making.
 Ingested bones can splinter and be fatal.
 Educate visitors and guests on the dangers of giving table scraps to your pets.
 Many non-pet owners are simply unaware of the risks of giving bones to cats or dogs.

-If you are having guests over for the holiday, why not confine your pets to the bedroom or another room in the house where they can be safe and you don’t have to worry about them getting something they shouldn’t have.
+If you are having guests over for the holiday, why not confine your pets to the bedroom or another room in the house where they can be safe and you don’t have to worry about them getting something they shouldn’t have if they suffer from anxiety of being along you can give them cbd treats from Pet Life Today.
 This is especially true if there will be children at your house.
 My niece and nephew are just the right height for our dogs to be able to reach up and grab whatever food they have in their hands.
 They also think it is fun to feed our dogs so our dogs are confined to our bedroom while we have guests over for the holidy